 The black and tear-shaped seeds, that seem similar to chia seeds, are rich in proteins, carbs and essential fats and packed with a good deal of fibre.
-Sabja seeds are full of iron, Vitamin K and protein and you can purchase this amazing product from B. Nagiah’s stores in Gauteng and KZN or any health store in your area.
+Sabja seeds are full of iron, Vitamin K and protein and you can purchase this amazing product from any health store in your area.

 “Basil seeds also offer benefits in preventing weight gain in people with metabolic syndrome.
 Animal studies have shown that consumption of basil seed extract may delay the development of insulin resistance and shows promise in treatment of diabetes.
 Basil seeds’ high fibre content likely slows digestion to prevent spikes in blood sugar, and subsequently the hormone insulin, following meals,”Roshan Kore, senior dietician, Narayana Health – SRCC Children’s Hospital

 Since these seeds do not really have a distinct taste, they can be added to a variety of dishes to enhance nutritional value.
 They are great as a garnish for drinks and desserts, blended in lemonade or sprinkled over kulfi.

 Benefits of the Sabja Seed

 Cures cold and cough: With antispasmodic properties, sabja seeds help in controlling cough and strengthen immunity.
 Flavonoids like vicenin, orientin and beta carotene help strengthen the body’s defence system.